malijani/passwordmanager/README.md

 ## USAGE

-set a unique key to encrypt and decrypt your passwords in database! just run script with this (KEY):>
+Set an unique key to to crypt passwords in database!

 ```
 usage: passman [-h] [--id ID] [--website_address WEBSITE_ADDRESS]